Stockwell tube station: Incidents

 On 22 July 2005, Jean Charles de Menezes, a Brazilian electrician living in London, was shot dead by plainclothes police officers at Stockwell station.
-This incident came a day after the failed 21 July 2005 London bombings occurred on tube trains and a bus in London.
+This incident came a day after the 21 July 2005 London attempted bombings occurred on tube trains and a bus in London.
 It later emerged that it was a case of mistaken identity on the part of the police and that Menezes had nothing to do with the attacks.
 In the immediate aftermath of the shooting a small shrine to de Menezes was created by mourners outside the station.
-This evolved into a permanent memorial mosaic which was unveiled on 7 January 2010 at the station.
+This evolved into a permanent memorial mosaic which was unveiled on 7 January 2010 at the station on what would have been his 32nd birthday.
 It was made by local artist, Mary Edwards, with the help of Menezes' cousin, Vivian Figueiredo, as well as Chrysoula Vardaxi.

-Services and connections
+Services

+Stockwell station is on the Northern and Victoria lines in London fare zone 2.
+On the Morden branch of the Northern line, the station is between Oval and Clapham North.
+On the Victoria line, it is between Brixton and Vauxhall.
 Train frequencies vary throughout the day.
 However, Northern line trains generally operate every 4–6 minutes between 06:06 and 00:12 in both directions while Victoria line trains generally operate every 3–5 minutes between 06:02 and 00:20 in both directions.
 There is also 24-hour Night Tube service on both lines on Friday and Saturday evenings.

+Connections

 The station is served by London Bus routes 2, 50, 88, 155, 196, 333, 345 and P5, and also by night routes N2 and N155.
 Additionally, bus routes 88 and 345 have a 24-hour service.